developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/config/index.md

     * **Password guidelines:**
         * Minimum length: 6 characters
         * Any combination of letters, numbers and symbols (ASCII-standard characters) are accepted
-4. Tap **Add User.**
+5. Tap **Add User.**
-5. The new user is added to the **All Users** list.
+6. The new user is added to the **All Users** list.
 <br>

 ### Delete User

-To delete an admin or manager user account:
+To delete an admin or manager user account (administrators only):

+1. Login to the web portal as an administrator.
-1. From the web portal, tap **Manage Users** in the left menu.
+2. From the web portal, tap **Manage Users** in the left menu.
-2. From the list of users, locate the user to delete and click on the _delete icon_ next to the user.
+3. From the list of users, locate the user to delete and click on the _delete icon_ next to the user.
-3. Click **OK** in the confirmation message.
+4. Click **OK** in the confirmation message.
 <br>

 ### Search for User